QuintyOk/MasterThesis/thesis_github_code/README.md

 The employee-level survey data are confidential and are excluded from this repository.
 The expected filenames are listed in `data/README.md`.

-The SCE description script can generate an internal Word document containing ResponseIds and open-text answers.
-Keep this document outside the public repository.

 ## Reproducibility note

 The source code was cleaned for publication without changing the analytical statements or calculations.
-The cleaned scripts were compiled successfully and compared with the original scripts using a normalised abstract syntax tree check.

-The binary parking-rights script retains the original alternative coding.
-Review the warning beside its utility specification before re-estimating the model.